ssuvorin/iands-digital-portfolio/README.md

 ## 📄 License

-This project is proprietary to I&S Digital.
+This project is proprietary to I&S Media and Digital.
 All rights reserved.

 ---

-**Built with ❤️ by I&S Digital** - Crafting next-level digital experiences.
+**Built with ❤️ by I&S Media and Digital** - Crafting next-level digital experiences.